-UK fintech investment soared to $901m in 2015 Over 60% of last year's fintech VC rounds involved alternative finance and payment services such as Funding Circle, Currency Cloud and Transferwise Henry Williams May 12, 2021 1 min read Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
-This article was authored by: Henry Williams Content Manager Investment into UK financial technology (fintech) businesses rose by 35% to reach $901m in 2015, according to figures released by Innovate Finance.There were 72 deals made in 2015, the highest volume outside the US, with Funding Circle, Atom Bank, Ebury Partners, Transferwise and WorldRemit accounting for the five biggest investment rounds of the year.
+UK fintech investment soared to $901m in 2015 Over 60% of last year's fintech VC rounds involved alternative finance and payment services such as Funding Circle, Currency Cloud and Transferwise Written by Henry Williams Published on 25 February 2016 Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
+Written and reviewed by: Henry Williams Content Manager Investment into UK financial technology (fintech) businesses rose by 35% to reach $901m in 2015, according to figures released by Innovate Finance.There were 72 deals made in 2015, the highest volume outside the US, with Funding Circle, Atom Bank, Ebury Partners, Transferwise and WorldRemit accounting for the five biggest investment rounds of the year.
 Young Gun-founded Funding Circle and Atom Bank were also counted among the top 20 global deals.Over 60% of fintech venture capital (VC) investments in 2015 were made into peer-to-peer lender, alternative finance and payment services such as RateSetter, Currency Cloud and Azimo.Although UK deal volume was lower compared to 2014, deals were generally larger – keeping pace with a global trend.
 Worldwide, there were 860 fintech deals in total, attracting $12.5bn in investment.Lawrence Wintermeyer, CEO of Innovate Finance, said of the data: “A couple of years ago, entrepreneurs in the community were looking for introductions to VCs.
 Last year, they were interested in introductions to institutions.
 What this reveals is that corporate venture funding could be the new smart money for fintech.”Ismail Ahmed, founder of WorldRemit, added:“Reassuringly, we are doing serious business here in the UK.
 There is an absence of the frivolity that sometimes characterises a burgeoning tech scene, and I have no doubt, for the most part, that $1bn was very shrewdly invested.”
-Share this post facebook twitter linkedin Henry Williams Content Manager Henry has been writing for Startups.co.uk since 2015, covering everything from business finance and web builders to tax and red tape.
+Share this post facebook twitter linkedin Written by: Henry Williams Content Manager Henry has been writing for Startups.co.uk since 2015, covering everything from business finance and web builders to tax and red tape.
 He’s also acted as project lead on many of our industry-renowned annual indexes, including Startups 100 and Business Ideas, and created a number of the site’s popular how to guides.